Year of Call:

 Michael is an experienced regulatory advocate who frequently appears on behalf of professional individuals and regulated entities.

-Recent instructions (in 2016 / 2017) include: representing the Targets in a prohibition order hearing before the Determinations Panel of the Pensions Regulator; advising a major private wealth management firm in relation to an ongoing investigation by the regulator with regard to client transfers out of SIPPs; and representing a mortgage brokerage in connection with disciplinary action being taken against it by the Financial Conduct Authority.
+Recent instructions (in 2017 / 2018) include: advising a major lending entity with regard to potential breaches of the Regulated Activities Order, and whether underlying loan agreements were therefore unenforceable under s.
+28 FSMA; advising a major private wealth management firm in relation to an ongoing investigation by the regulator with regard to client transfers out of SIPPs; and representing a mortgage brokerage in connection with disciplinary action being taken against it by the Financial Conduct Authority.